VivicaVixen/1sttry/README.md

 # 1sttry
-learning how to use github a necessary skill apparently lol
+learning how to use github a necessary skill apparently lol part 2